nikic/PHP-Parser/UPGRADE-4.0.md

 * The `alias` subnode of `UseUse` is now `null` if no explicit alias is given.
 As such, `use Foo\Bar` and `use Foo\Bar as Bar` are now represented differently.
 The `getAlias()` method can be used to get the effective alias, even if it is not explicitly given.

+### Miscellaneous

+* The indenentation handling in the pretty printer has been changed (this is only relevant if you extend the pretty printer).
+Previously indentation was automatic, and parts were excluded using `pNoindent()`.
+Now no-indent is the default and newlins that require indentation should use `$this->nl`.

 ### Removed functionality